sethuiyer/vedanta-open-course/README.md

 - **Optional Readings:** Further enrich your learning experience.
 - **Final Project:** Demonstrate your understanding and application of Vedanta.

-**Optional Certificates:** Although no formal certificates are provided, the true value lies in the profound personal transformation and self-realization experienced by participants.

 ## **Instructors:**
 1. **Swami Sarvapriyananda**
    - Hindu Monk, Head of Vedanta Society of New York